Ever heard of ESL teaching? Chances are you have, but have you considered that you could be an ESL teacher?

 Many roles offer at least a minimum 10 hours a week with the opportunity to work up to 60 hours a week!
 Remember you will be working in the most popular times for students in that region so for some time zones that might mean you are getting up at 4am.

 Most roles offer a minimum of US$15/hour and some as much as $26/hour including bonuses.
 You can earn more by getting good reviews from students and having experience and qualifications.

 If you start your own Teaching English Online business then you can earn even more.
-You would have utlimate control over your business, including the hours you work, the student ages, the course curriculum and the hourly rate that you charge.
-Jack Askew has developed a fantastic ‘business-in-a-box’ video course which takes you through step-by-step, exactly how to setup your own business, get your own students and be a successful online teacher.
-Take a look at what his course has to offer.
+You would have ultimate control over your business, including the hours you work, the student ages, the course curriculum and the hourly rate that you charge.
+Just ESL Tutors has developed a range of step-by-step programs which takes you through exactly how to setup your own business, get your own students and be a successful online teacher.
+Take a look at what their they have to offer.
 Plus, you can get started right away instead of having to apply for jobs!

 When working abroad you will often be paid in the local currency and it would usually be less than you would receive at home; for instance in Vietnam you may only earn US$2000/month but you may have free accommodation, work only 20-25 hours a week and a good meal can be bought for US$2.

 You will need to do your research, but often times teachers will be earning more than local teachers and have enough to put away to be able to explore the region.
 Some contracts even offer free flights to get to the country you will be teaching in, or a free flight home once a year.

 In the Middle East, the salaries can be much, much higher.
 It is possible to earn US$4000/month tax-free, which could include free accommodation and electricity, and free flights home!
 For these jobs, you will definitely need a degree and a few years experience.

 Not sure what country is right for you?
 Check out the best countries for ESL teaching.